keymanapp/help.keyman.com/developer/18.0/reference/api/kmc-ldml.ldmlkeyboardcompiler.md

 ## LdmlKeyboardCompiler class

-Compiles a LDML keyboard .xml file to a .kmx (KMXPlus), .kvk, and/or .js.
+Compiles a LDML keyboard .xml file to a .kmx (KMXPlus), .kvk.
 The compiler does not read or write from filesystem or network directly, but relies on callbacks for all external IO.

 **Signature:**